 - Gear list

-Traditional (trad) climbing is a brave and noble choice for those with diverse climbing experience, our trad climbing sessions advance your skills, so you can climb rocks where there is no fixed protection.
+For those with diverse climbing experience, trad means climbing sessions to advance your skills, you can climb rocks where there is no fixed protection.
 Discover the world beyond bolts to searing lines without crowds.

 From Arapiles to the Verdon Gorge, Norway to USA, our instructors and guides have climbed all over the world and love to share their passion and knowledge with you!
 It allows us to share universal knowledge that creates the safest and best practice of rock climbing there is, giving you a sport and practice to take travelling as a means to explore.